I noticed him as soon as I stepped into the room.

-Before I could recover and drag my eyes away from him, she was already scooping me up in a bear hug.
+Before I could recover and drag my eyes away from him, she already scooped me up in a bear hug.

-“I told you I would be here,” I reprimanded.
+“I told you I’d be here,” I reprimanded.

-“I know but I was also afraid you would cancel at the last minute.”
+“I know but I was also afraid you’d cancel at the last minute.”

-Her expression was so ecstatic, you would think I was the life of the party.
+Her expression was so ecstatic, you’d think I was the life of the party.

-But Dumebi had said she would miss me, and that had sealed it.
+But Dumebi had said she’d miss me, and that had sealed it.

-After we exchanged small talk, she dragged me to an empty chair and I sat down, hoping to disappear into my own world with the stranger till the party was over.
+After we exchanged small talk, she dragged me to an empty chair and I sat down, hoping to disappear with the stranger into our own world till the party was over.